kevinzepwa/pa-pet/README.md

 # pa-pet

-an e-Commerce Pet store project
+An e-Commerce Pet store project

+This is a "pet project"!

+An e-commerce site built by React fr and a Django bc.